mhadam/snowplow.wiki-fork/setup-guide/6-analyze-your-data/Setting-up-R-to-perform-more-sophisticated-analysis-on-your-Snowplow-data.md

 2. **Statistical analysis**.
 R supports a staggering array of statistical analyzes: making it easy to run standard statistical tests on data to see if e.g. two groups of visitors behave in a way that is significantly different
 3. **Algorithmic analysis**.
 R libraries include a wide range of algorithmic analytical techniques including market basket analyzes, principle component analysis, to give just two that are relevant with web analytics data.

-Over time, we plan to build out the [Analytics Cookbook][cookbook] to include tutorials explaining how to perform the above analyzes in R using Snowplow data.

 Back to [top](#top)